Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Methods

-Finally, the intensity at each probe position was refined by weighted accumulation of its neighboring patterns according to their correlation strength:

-This filtering process effectively averages each diffraction pattern with its correlated neighbors while preventing over-smoothing across distinct regions.
-The resulting filtered dataset was subsequently used for similarity calculation and marching-square clustering.

-\subsection{4D-STEM experiment}
+\subsection{3.
+4D-STEM experiment}

-As a model system to demonstrate the clustering of the 4D-STEM dataset, we used Au nanoparticles grown by the electron-beam induced radiolysis in liquid cell TEM \citep{,woehl2012direct,schneider2014electron, woehl2020electron,lee2023temperature,fritsch2025influence,lee2024temperature}.
-We introduce aqueous 1mM HAuCl$_{4}$ solution into a liquid-cell holder (Insight Chips, Flow-holder) with a 80 nm-thick channel (Insight Chips, Nano Channel Chips), and the Au nanoparticles were grown under the electron beam irradiation with an electron flux of \qty{1.14}{\electron \per \angstrom \squared\per \second}.
+As a model system to demonstrate the clustering of the 4D-STEM dataset, we used Au nanoparticles grown by the electron-beam induced radiolysis in liquid cell TEM.
+Under electron irradiation, radiolysis of water produces reducing species such as hydrated electrons and radicals, which reduce the dissolved Au precursor to form nuclei that subsequently grow into nanoparticles.
+In this system, the nanoparticles nucleate heterogeneously on the SiNx membrane of the liquid-cell chip. \citep{woehl2012direct,schneider2014electron, woehl2020electron,lee2023temperature,fritsch2025influence,lee2024temperature}.
+We introduced aqueous 1mM HAuCl$_{4}$ solution into a liquid-cell holder (Insight Chips, Flow-holder) with a 80 nm-thick channel (Insight Chips, Nano Channel Chips), and the Au nanoparticles were grown under the electron beam irradiation with an electron flux of \qty{1.14}{\electron \per \angstrom \squared\per \second}.
 The left panel of the Fig.~\ref{fig2}a shows the virtual dark-field image of the Au nanocrystals formed after a total 45 s of irradiation.
 The 4D-STEM data was collected on a Thermo-Fisher probe-corrected Spectra microscope.
-The 4D-STEM time series data was collected on the Dectris Arina camera with a frame size of $512 \times 512$, convergence angle of 0.622 mrad, and a dwell time of 50 $\mu$s per probe position~\citep{stroppa2023stem}.
+The 4D-STEM time series data were collected using a Dectris Arina detector.
+The accelerating voltage was 300 kV.
+The scan consisted of a $512 \times 512$ array of real-space probe positions, and at each probe position, a diffraction pattern of $192 \times 192$ detector pixels was recorded, with a convergence semi-angle of 0.622 mrad, and a dwell time of 50 $\mu$s per probe position, giving a total effective frame time of 13.1 s. ~\citep{stroppa2023stem} The analysis presented here corresponds to a representative single time frame acquired while liquid remained present in the field of view, and the extension of this workflow to fully time-resolved 5D-STEM datasets represents an application rather than a result explicitly demonstrated in this study.